mwherman2000/neo-windocs/README.md

 This project also serves as a respository for content presented at the NEO Blockchain Toronto meetup group.

-## NEO Quick Start Guide for Microsoft .NET Developers
+## NEO Blockchain Quick Start Guide for Microsoft .NET Developers

 [Work in Process]